How to Send a Fax Without a Fax Machine

 Online fax services act as a bridge between the internet and the phone network.
 You upload a document on a website.
 The service converts it into a fax signal and sends it over the phone network to the recipient's fax machine.
 On their end, it prints out like any other fax.
 They have no idea it came from a laptop instead of a machine sitting in your office.

 The process is three steps.
-Upload your file (PDF, Word doc, image).
+Upload your file (PDF, JPG, or PNG).
 Enter the recipient's fax number.
 Hit send.
-You get an email when the fax is delivered.
+Then use the status page for updates.
 That is the entire workflow.

 No fax machine.
 No phone line.
 No toner cartridge.
 No standing next to a beeping device hoping the connection holds.
 Just a browser and a document.